Sir Keir Starmer ‘not in favour’ of nationalising energy companies saying models like EDF with its profits of around 70 billion a year don’t work.

 That would be avoided largely by forcing EDF to sell more cheap energy to the markets.
 In return, the government will allow a slight increase to the price at which EDF will have to sell that electricity, though it will remain below the utility’s production cost and less than half the level of current market prices.

-The point, no matter how married to globalisation Sir Keir Starmer and his Trilateral commission masters are we all understand Nationalisation works.
+The point, no matter how married to globalisation Sir Keir Starmer and his Trilateral Commission masters are we all understand Nationalisation works.
 Not only does it work it is good for the people and business and security of a country.

 Labour’s plan on tackling the energy crisis is cringe-worthy, Labour suggests dropping would only drop fuel prices for a very short time, not cap them or regulate them.
 The one of tax Starmer proposes would do what for consumers I’m not sure other than give any potential Labour government a quick PR win.
 The best and only way to protect consumers is state ownership and better regulation, not to mention investment in storage and turning profits into Green innovation.

-Rail Mail and utilities should be renationalised whiles its profits should be reinvested in green infrastructure and cheaper bills, not siphoned off to shareholders.
+Rail Mail and utilities should be renationalised while its profits should be reinvested in green infrastructure and cheaper bills, not siphoned off to shareholders.
 These are monopoly industries that should be owned by the people, not the few.

 It is the only and best solution no matter what your political persuasion